mathjax/MathJax-docs/options/input/tex.rst

 .. _tex-amscd-hideHorizontalLabels:
 .. describe:: hideHorizontalLabels: false

-   This determines whether horiztonal arrows with labels above or below will use ``\smash`` in order to hide the height of the labels.
+   This determines whether horizontal arrows with labels above or below will use ``\smash`` in order to hide the height of the labels.
 (Labels above or below horizontal arrows can cause excess space between rows, so setting this to ``true`` can improve the